enderNakamoto/ember_shield/README.md

 ## Is this sustainable?

-Some might ask: **“Why are traditional insurers not sustainable in high-fire-risk areas, while we are?”** Traditional carriers often have **high overhead costs** and rely on **middlemen**, making it unprofitable to operate where fire probabilities are elevated.
+Some might ask: **"Why are traditional insurers not sustainable in high-fire-risk areas, while we are?"** Traditional carriers often have **high overhead costs** and rely on **middlemen**, making it unprofitable to operate where fire probabilities are elevated.
 Our **blockchain-based** model, by contrast, is **open-source** and largely **automated**, drastically reducing administrative expenses and conflict resolution overhead.

 To illustrate, we ran a **Monte Carlo simulation** with: